The local information of difference equations: Difference equations and difference modules

 \begin{construction} Let $M\in \Hol(\ddAp)$.
 The intermediate extension of $M$, denoted $j_{!*}M$ or $j_{!*}^{p+\Z}M$, is constructed as follows: Consider some $L\in \Gl(M)$ such that $P_L \cap (Z_L + \Z_{> 0}) = \emptyset$.
 We will call such submodules \textbf{austere}\footnote{Because they dispense with unnecessary elements.}.

-Then $j_{!*}$ is defined as the $\ddA$-submodule of $M$ generated by all the subspaces $P(z)^{-1}L$ for all polynomials $P(z)$ with no roots in $p+\Z$, and $L\in \Gl(M)$ can be arbitrary provided it is austere.
-In other words, $j_{!*}M$ can be determined by its stalks in the following way: on $p+\Z$, its stalks equal those of $L$, and away from $p+\Z$, they equal $M$'s stalks. \end{construction}
+Then $j_{!*}M$ is defined as the $\ddA$-submodule of $M$ generated by all the subspaces $P(z)^{-1}L$ for all polynomials $P(z)$ with no roots in $p+\Z$, and $L\in \Gl(M)$ can be arbitrary provided it is austere.
+In other words, if $L$ is chosen to agree with $M$ outside of $p+\Z$, then $L$ generates $j_{!*}M$. \end{construction}

 \begin{proposition} \leavevmode\begin{enumerate} \item Any holonomic module $M$ contains austere submodules $L\in \Gl(M)$.
 Furthermore, any $W\in \Gl(M)$ contains a submodule $L\in \Gl(M)$ that is austere. \item Any two austere submodules $V\in \Gl(M)$ generate the same module $j_{!*}M$ by Construction \ref{Con:GMExtension}. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate} \item Consider any submodule $W\in \Gl( M)$.
 We claim that for the submodule $W' = \tau^{-1} W\cap W\in \Gl(M)$, its poles satisfy $P_{W'}\subseteq P_W-1$: Indeed